PejotaCampos/powerplant-coding-challenge/README.md

 This way it's recommended in a Windows machine.

+Pre-requisite:

+- Have .net 8.0.0 or latter installed on the machine.

 On this repository you will find the folder /ManualExe/.
 You could just double click on the file PowerPlantChallenge.exe and run it as a administrator; this will trigger a prompt and the app should be running on the port 8888.